brayden-s-haws/pm_am_newsletter/README.md

   - [Reddit API](https://www.reddit.com/dev/api/)(praw):Used to scrape content from Reddit
   - [Carrd](https://carrd.co): Hosts the newsletter sign up page

-## Roadmap
-- Generalize all scrapers into a single class to make adding new sources easier
-- Add longform content to daily sends (waiting to see if this content makes sense/is in demand)
-- Implement fine tuning to increase the quality of both the articles included and the article summaries
-- Store outputs of the newsletter and feed into GPT to see if it can spot upcoming trends in product management

 ## Acknowledgements
 - Huge thanks to my wife Kasey!
 She did a ton to help with this, weighing in on design and being my first tester.
 She always supports me, no matter what weird thing I am currently chasing.
 - As always I owe [Ryan Jenson](https://www.linkedin.com/in/ryanwjenson/) big time.
 He helped with design and pointed me in the right direction on content.
 He also gave me a crash course on SEO and domain authority.